-And it came to pass that after I had been employed as a Security Officer for a time, a guy named, Mark Hoffman infamously made himself known by deceiving the Lord’s servants, including God’s prophet and seer, killing a couple of people, and blowing himself up while I sat at the front security desk of the Genealogical Library located in Salt Lake City, Utah.
+And it came to pass, that after I had been employed as a Security Officer for a time, a guy named Mark Hoffman infamously (in a bad way, or for a bad reason) made himself known by deceiving the Lord’s servants, including God’s prophet and seer, killing a couple of people, and blowing himself up while I sat at the front security desk of the Genealogical Library located in Salt Lake City, Utah.
 From where I was sitting, I could hear and feel the blast.
 Our security radio frequency exploded with frantic directives from our leaders.

 I returned home that day to Paula who was very pregnant with Joshua.
 I excitedly explained how the Church had been attacked, we didn’t yet know by whom, but Lucifer was trying to stop God’s work.

-This was probably not the best thing to tell a very young mother (Brittany was born on November 20, 1983) and mother-to-be who had given up her Senior year of High School to become my wife and embark on my fulfilling my covenant with God.
-Coupled with the fact that her mother had convinced us to let a midwife deliver Joshua at home (who would come into this world in much pain on a kitchen floor), Paula held on to the idea of our LDS eternal family for as long as she could.
+This was probably not the best thing to tell this very young mother (Brittany was born on November 20, 1983) and mother-to-be who had given up her Senior year of High School to become my wife and embark on my fulfilling my covenant with God.
+Couple this with the fact that her mother had convinced us to let a midwife deliver Joshua at home (who would come into this world in much pain on a kitchen floor).
+Paula held on to the idea of our LDS eternal family for as long as she could.

 Shortly after Joshua’s birth on January 20, 1986, Paula left me and took Brittany and Joshua back to Montana.
-Shortly after her leaving me, she gave up custody and had me come to Montana to take Brittany and Joshua back to Utah as their only legal custodial parent.
+Not long after that, she gave up custody and had me come to Montana to take Brittany and Joshua back to Utah as their only legal custodial parent.
 Of course, I attributed this to God blessing me for keeping my promise to Him.
 (I’ll write more about Grandma Paula and Mom/Aunt Brittany and Dad/Uncle Joshua later.)

 In short, I found out that the General Authorities of the LDS/Mormon Church were not who I thought they were: true Apostles of Jesus Christ.
 As a Security Officer, I saw them behind the scenes.
 I saw that how they acted in public and private were often very different.
 Nevertheless, I knew that I belonged to the only true and living church of God.
 Men were fallible.
 But the truth could not be … so I was convinced.